 His wife, Connie States, is from South Korea.
 They have two teenage children, James and Jesse.

-A Board of Directors and an Advisory Board operate on a volunteer basis.
+The Board of Directors and Advisory Board both operate on a volunteer basis.

 Saint Louis, MO